Forth Bridge: Circular piers

 The three towers of the cantilever are each seated on four circular piers.
 Since the foundations were required to be constructed at or below sea level, they were excavated with the assistance of caissons and cofferdams.
 Caissons were used at locations that were either always under water, even at low tide, or where the foundations were to be built on mud and clay.
 Cofferdams were used where rock was nearer to the surface, and it was possible to work in low tide.

 Six caissons were excavated by the pneumatic process, by the French contractor L. Coisea.
 This process used a positive air pressure inside a sealed caisson to allow dry working conditions at depths of up to 89 ft.

 These caissons were constructed and assembled in Glasgow by the Arrol Brothers, namesakes of but unconnected to W. Arrol, before being dismantled and transported to South Queensferry.
 The caissons were then built up to a large extent before being floated to their final resting-places.
 The first caisson, for the south-west pier at South Queensferry was launched on 26 May 1884, and the last caisson was launched on 29 May 1885 for the south-west pier at Inchgarvie.
 When the caissons had been launched and moored, they were extended upwards with a temporary portion in order to keep water out and allow the granite pier to be built when in place.

 Above the foundations each of which is different to suit the different sites, is a tapered circular granite pier with a diameter of 55 ft at the bottom and a height of 36 ft.

 Inchgarvie

-The rock on which the two northern piers at Inchgarvie are located is submerged at high water, and of the other two piers, the site of eastern one is about half submerged and the western one three-quarters submerged.
+The rock on which the two northern piers at Inchgarvie are located is submerged at high water, and of the other two piers, the site of the eastern one is about half submerged and the western one was three-quarters submerged.
 This meant work initially had to be done at low tide.

 The southern piers on Inchgarvie are sited on solid rock with a slope of around 1 in 5, so the rock was prepared with concrete and sandbags to make a landing-spot for the caissons.
 Excavation was carried out by drilling and blasting, but no blasting was done within 1.5 ft of the caissons, and the remaining rock was quarried to within 6 in.